bennyguitar/Colours/README.md

 Colours supports <code>NSColor</code> out of the box!
 Just make sure you have the <code>AppKit</code> framework installed (it comes that way for a new application) and you will be set.
 This README uses UIColor for its examples, just substitute NSColor and the methods are all the same.

+**Swift**

+A Swift version of Colours now exists that contains everything in the Obj-C version except:

+* 100 predefined colors
+* Color Components Dictionary (use the tuples instead)
+* Color Scheme
+* Lighten/Darken
+* Black or White Contrasting Color
+* Complementary Color
+* Sorting/Comparing Colors
+* Distance between Colors

+Also, instead of dictionaries and arrays of color components, tuples are used instead.
+So instead of `[someColor rgbaArray]`, you would use `someColor.rgba()` which gives you a tuple of four `CGFloats` like `(1.0, 0.0, 0.0, 1.0) /* red */`.

 ## Table of Contents
 * [Color Palette](#color-palette)
 * [Using Predefined Colors](#using-predefined-colors)